theghostmac/theghostmac.github.io/content/english/blog/using-docker-with-rust.md

 ---

 ## Introduction

-Solana has emerged as a high-performance, low-cost alternative to Ethereum.
+When prototyping a Rust application, you may need to provide a backend service to handle requests from your frontend.
-As developers, we're often tasked with creating robust backend services that interact with blockchain networks.
+Sometimes this might be for a dApp or a bot, but whichever, chances are that you might need a database to store data or state.

-In this article, we'll explore how to leverage Docker and Rust to build a scalable backend service for a Solana-based application.
+In this article, we'll walk through the process of creating a Rust-based backend service for a Solana wallet tracking application, containerized with Docker.

 We'll be creating a simple Solana wallet tracking service.
 This service will allow users to register wallets, track their balances, and record transactions.
 We'll use Rust for our backend, PostgreSQL for our database, and Docker to containerize everything, ensuring a consistent development and deployment environment.